danschaffer/homepage/_posts/2020-07-21-sourdough-bread.md

 ![dough after bulk fermentation](/images/sourdoughbread2.jpg)

 - each 30-45 minutes do stretch and fold each 30m for total of of 3-4 hours
+- in summer may be 3 hours and in winter can be 6-8 hours
 - for preshape fold each side into middle, then fold each corner

 ![dough resting before shaping](/images/sourdoughbread3.jpg)